Field Trips

 September

-September 14, Saturday, Bashakill Wildlife Management Area, Wurtsboro, New York: Meet Joyce Depew (845-978-9952) at 8:30 am at the first (Department of Environmental Conservation) parking area on Haven Road before you get to the bridge over the Bash.
-Philadelphia Vireo and Gray-cheeked Thrush are possible.
+September 13, Saturday, 8:00 am, Bashakill Wildlife Management Area, Wurtsboro, New York, with Joyce Depew (845-978-9952).
+Meet Joyce at the first (DEC) parking lot, before you get to the Haven Road Bridge as you come in from Route 209.
+Philadelphia Vireo and Gray-cheeked Thrush are possibilities.